PRX/Infrastructure/spire/cd/README.md

 At the core of the CD system is an [AWS CodePipeline](https://aws.amazon.com/codepipeline/) pipeline that moves code and configuration through a deployment path.
 That includes things like staging and production deploys, acceptance testing, notification messaging, and state capture.
 The pipeline is triggered automatically by code and configuration changes.

 Currently the CD stack is designed to be launched in any region where the environments are needed to run.
-At this time, though, multi-region support is not fully functional, and the CD stack should be limited to a single deployment in a single region.
+For multi-region deployments, the CD stack can be run in multiple regions simultaneously, though there is currently no coordination between deployments of different regions.
+This is an area that may be improved in the future.

 ### Pipeline Overview